zscaler/terraform-provider-zpa/docs/resources/zpa_service_edge_group.md

 - `microtenant_id` (Strings) The ID of the microtenant the resource is to be associated with.

 ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

+### OAuth2 enrollment (optional)

+- `enrollment_cert_id` - (String) ID of the enrollment certificate used for OAuth2 enrollment.
+When set along with `user_codes`, the provider will enroll Service Edges via the OAuth2 user code verification API.
+Use the data source `zpa_enrollment_cert` to look up the certificate (e.g. name = "Service Edge").
+- `user_codes` - (Set of String) User codes from deployed Service Edge VMs for OAuth2 enrollment.
+When provided together with `enrollment_cert_id`, the provider calls the user code verification API to enroll the service edges.
+Obtain these codes from the Service Edge VM after deployment (they are displayed during the OAuth2 enrollment flow).

 - `trusted_networks` - (Block Set) Trusted networks for this Service Edge Group.
 List of trusted network objects Maximum 1 block allowed.
     - `id` - (List of Strings) The unique identifier of the trusted network.